omok/CoachCompanion/docs/implementation-roadmap.md

 ## Phase 0: Already Implemented (Current State)

-Based on a review of the existing codebase, these features appear to be already implemented:
+Based on the review of the current codebase, these features have been implemented:

-- **Authentication System**: Secure login/logout functionality with role-based permissions distinguishing between coaches and parents, enabling appropriate access control throughout the application.
+- **Authentication System**: Secure login/logout functionality with role-based permissions (coaches and parents) using Passport.js with session management in PostgreSQL, including proper CSRF protection.

-- **Core Team Management**: Functionality for creating and managing multiple basketball teams, adding players to rosters, and maintaining basic team information such as team name and description.

-- **Basic Practice Management**: Tools for scheduling and documenting practice sessions, including date tracking and basic practice information to help coaches organize their training schedule.
+- **Core Team Management**: Team creation and management for coaches, including team description, season dates, and fee information, with appropriate permissions for different team roles (Owner, AssistantCoach, TeamManager, Regular).

+- **Player Roster Management**: Adding players to teams with parent association, basic player information storage, and active status tracking with clear team/player relationships.

+- **Practice Management with Notes**: Creating practice sessions with dates, attaching detailed practice notes, and associating notes with specific players when needed.

-- **Attendance Tracking**: Systems to record and monitor player attendance at practices, helping coaches identify attendance patterns and manage player participation more effectively.
+- **Attendance Tracking**: Recording player attendance at practice sessions, with date-based tracking and present/absent status for each player.

-- **Initial Payment Tracking**: Basic functionality to record financial transactions from players, including payment amounts, dates, and simple payment totals by player.
+- **Basic Payment Tracking**: Recording payments from players, including amount, date, and notes, with basic payment totals by player.

+- **Team Member Management**: Managing team members with different roles (Owner, AssistantCoach, TeamManager, Regular) and appropriate permissions for each role.

+- **User Profile Management**: Basic user profile management including name, username, and password updates.

+- **Permission System**: Comprehensive permission control system based on user roles and team membership, implementing role-based access throughout the application.

 ## Phase 1: Core Experience Enhancement (1-2 Months)

 Focus on improving already implemented features to create a solid foundation:

-- **Enhanced Player Management**: Expand player profiles to include detailed information such as positions played, jersey numbers, emergency contacts, and medical notes for comprehensive player information management.
+- **Enhanced Player Management**: Expand player profiles to include additional information such as positions played and emergency contacts (jersey number is already implemented), with better visualization of player information in the roster view.

-- **Improved Practice Management**: Add structured practice note templates, practice categorization options, and enhanced documentation tools for coaches to better plan and record their training sessions.
+- **Improved Practice Management**: Add practice categorization options (skills, scrimmage, conditioning), structured templates, and better organization of practice notes for easier tracking of team development over time.

-- **Advanced Attendance Analytics**: Implement visual attendance trends, automatic flagging of players with attendance issues, and customizable attendance reports to give coaches better insights into team participation.
+- **Advanced Attendance Analytics**: Enhance the current attendance tracking with visual trends, automatic flagging of attendance issues, and customizable period-based attendance reports for better insights into team participation patterns.

-- **Refined Payment System**: Enhance payment tracking with period-based reports, outstanding balance calculations, and automatic payment reminder generation to improve financial management for coaches.
+- **Refined Payment System**: Expand the current payment tracking with period-based financial reports, outstanding balance calculations, and payment due notifications to improve financial management for coaches.

-- **Mobile Responsiveness**: Optimize all existing features for mobile devices with special attention to court-side functionality such as attendance taking and practice management for real-time use during sessions.
+- **Mobile Responsiveness Optimization**: Further optimize the already mobile-friendly interface with special attention to court-side functionality like attendance taking and practice management during active sessions.

 ## Phase 2: Team Operations Essentials (2-3 Months)